The objective of the Company is to create value through the discovery and development of gold and high-value base metal resources.

 The Company has well established policies on health and safety and these are set out in the Company’s Health and Safety Booklet, which is made available to all employees on joining the Group.
 Our philosophy is that safety must be considered in every task performed and every decision made.

 We are committed to the development of our employees and we aim to provide an environment which will attract, retain and motivate people, to ensure they can maximise their potential and share in the Group’s successes.

 The Directors recognise the importance of building good relations with local communities situated close to the Group’s operations and the Company readily contributes, where appropriate, to the development of the local infrastructure and to supporting community needs.
 The Employees’ Handbook sets out the boundaries of acceptable business practise and the manner in which the activities of the Group are to be conducted.

 We are totally committed to minimising any adverse impact of our activities on the natural environment and, as a minimum standard, to comply with any relevant legislation within the territories in which we operate.
 The Group adheres totally to all local environmental regulations.

-The Audit Committee provides a formal review of the effectiveness of the internal control systems, the Group’s nancial reports and results announcements, and the external audit process.
+The Audit Committee provides a formal review of the effectiveness of the internal control systems, the Group’s financial reports and results announcements, and the external audit process.
 It comprises Peter Addison (Non-Executive Chairman) and Christopher Worcester (Independent Non-Executive Director).
-The external auditors and Perry Ashwood (Chief Financial Of cer) attend by invitation when appropriate.
+The external auditors and Perry Ashwood (Chief Financial Officer) attend by invitation when appropriate.

-No internal control issues were identified during 2017 requiring disclosure.
+No internal control issues requiring disclosure were identified during 2017.